 The mission of the Child-Friendly Faith Project can only be fulfilled through respectful and positive dialog.
-Common to all faiths, ethical models, and spiritual traditions is the value of protecting from harm those in society who are most vulnerable, including our children.* Therefore, we call upon all people to affirm these principles:
+Common to all faiths, ethical models, and spiritual traditions is the value of protecting from harm those in society who are most vulnerable, especially our children.
+Therefore, we call upon all people to affirm these principles:

-III.
-ON THE IMPACT OF FAITH PRACTICES ON CHILDREN
+I. ON THE IMPACT OF FAITH PRACTICES ON CHILDREN

 IV.
-ON THE RESPONSIBILITY OF FAITH COMMUNITIES
+ON THE RESPONSIBILITY OF RELIGIOUS ORGANIZATIONS

 Adults and religious organizations should remain vigilant to ensure that faith practices and childrearing methods they promote enhance, and do not interfere with, healthy physical and emotional development.
 All adults who work with children should receive training on child development, abuse and neglect prevention, and mandatory reporting laws.
 Religious organizations should use teaching materials that have been vetted by child development experts, develop effective abuse prevention policies and procedures, and report suspected child maltreatment as required by law.